nasa/openmct/docs/src/guide/index.md

 ### Web Services

-As mentioned in the Introduction, Open MCT Web is a platform single-page applications which runs entirely in the browser.
+As mentioned in the Introduction, Open MCT is a platform single-page applications which runs entirely in the browser.
 Most applications will want to additionally interact with server-side resources, to (for example) read telemetry data or store user-created objects.
 This interaction is handled by